KuzyWoozy/KuzyNN_Personal/README.md

     Compiles the test.cpp with the KuzyNN library

   make run
-    Runs the test.cpp executable with the KuzyNN library (Outputs current error)
+    Runs the test.cpp executable with the KuzyNN library (Outputs network error)

   make clean
     Cleans directory of any non-essential files